kushalkolar/MESmerize/README.md

 **These new packages are also MUCH easier to install!
 They are also much more efficient, faster, and offer richer and more versatile features.**

+**The batch management system offered by mesmerize-core is conceptually similar to that within the original Mesmerize package, but it is much more efficient**

 `mesmerize-core`: https://github.com/nel-lab/mesmerize-core \
 `mesmerize-viz`: https://github.com/kushalkolar/mesmerize-viz \
 `mesmerize-napari`: https://github.com/nel-lab/mesmerize-napari